Previous Up Next

 The family name is thus W+RW+RR and the nickname is WRC (Write to Read Causality).

-11.1.2 Descriptive names for variants
+12.1.2 Descriptive names for variants

 Every family has a prototype, homonymous test where every thread code consists in one (for W or R) or two memory accesses to different locations (for WW, WR etc.).
 For instance, the MP test is derived from the cycle “PodWW Rfe PodRR Fre”.
-Variants are described by tags that illustrates the various program order relaxations: they appear after the family name, still with “+” as a separation.
+Variants are described by tags that illustrate the various program order relaxations: they appear after the family name, still with “+” as a separation.
 For instance the test derived from “LwSyncdWW Rfe DpAddrdR Fre” is named MP+lwsync+addr.

 When all threads have the same tag tag, the test name is abbreviated as Family+tags.
 For instance, the test MP+lwsync+lwsync (“LwSyncdWW Rfe LwSyncdRR Fre”) is in fact MP+lwsyncs.
 Additionally, the tag pos (all po’s) is omitted, in order to yield family names for the prototype tests — cf. MP whose name would have been MP+pos otherwise.